Rehab at and Willow Springs Recovery

 First Step in Going to Rehab

-When suffering from an addiction, many people don’t see when it itipx”me to go to rehab until they have hit rock bottom, and some never even get into rehab.
+When suffering from an addiction, many people don’t want to go to rehab until they have hit rock bottom, and some never even get into rehab.
 The first step in going to rehab is the toughest – and that’s actually deciding to go.